fairbanksio/f5news/client/README.md

-# Web client for f5oclock
+# Web client for f5 o'clock

-A React based web user interface for F5oclock's
+A React based web user interface for F5oclock